dylanilvento/Portfolio-Website/source/_posts/project-lexa.md

 ---
 title: Project Lexa
 layout: prototype
-subtitle: A game prototype where you translate a logographic language to solve puzzles.
+subtitle: A game prototype where you translate an alien language to solve puzzles.
 date: 2020-08-22 12:00:00
 tags: [prototype, dev, design, games]
 thumbnail_image: project-lexa-screenshot-background.png
 screenshot_1: project-lexa-screenshot-1.png
 screenshot_2: project-lexa-screenshot-2.png
 screenshot_3: project-lexa-screenshot-3.png
-background_rgb: rgb(46,81,132
+background_rgb: rgb(197,122,131
 made_using: [unity, illustrator]
 ---

-_Project Lexa_ is my current game project — a planned puzzle and exploration game where you interact with the environment by translating a logographic language.
-Each logogram glyph represents a morpheme, which is a single unit of language.
-You combine these morphemes into a single word that can be translated to and read in plain English.
-For instance, one glyph might represent the bound morpheme “un-,” and another might represent the free morpheme “life.”
-Combining these two together gives you the word “death.”
-Players must use these translations to solve environmental puzzles and explore an alien planet.
+_Project Lexa_ is my current game project — a planned puzzle and exploration game where you explore an alien world by translating a mysterious language.
+Words are represented by glyphs that are found on terminals, in books, on signs, and everywhere else in the world.
+Over time, the player will be able to go from translating very basic binary states — on and off, up and down, etc. — to translating full sentences, thereby solving harder and harder puzzles.

-I’m currently building the system to translate the glyphs, and I’ve also built a tool to draw and generate new glyphs for the language within Unity for easier implementation.
+I’m currently in the process of building a playable minimum viable product to test the core game loop, this includes developing the system to interact with and translate glyphs as well as implementing some basic character movement and environment design using Unity's [2D Game Kit](https://learn.unity.com/project/2d-game-kit).

 You can follow my progress on this game on [this Twitter thread](https://twitter.com/DylanIlvento/status/1306045093170868229).